acenet-arc/cloud_from_a_to_z/_episodes/08-day1-security-updates.md

 - "You may need to repeat the `apt update`, `apt upgrade`, reboot process a few times to ensure all updates have been applied."
 ---

 Any computer connected to the Internet is vulnerable to attacks.
-One the the easiest ways to help protect your cloud VM against these attacks is applying updates regularly.
-To start connect to your VM from your workstation via SSH to the virtual machine that we created in the previous section.
+One of the easiest ways to help protect your cloud VM against these attacks is applying updates regularly.

+Connect from your workstation via SSH to the VM that you created in the previous episode.
 For review, that should look something like this:
 ~~~
 [you@yourworkstation]$ ssh -i <your_priv_key> ubuntu@<your_floating_ip>
 ~~~
 {: .bash}
-My output looks something like this (your's will differ):
 ~~~
-[brentg@brentwg DHSI-cloud-course]$ ssh ubuntu@206.167.181.126
 Welcome to Ubuntu 16.04.2 LTS (GNU/Linux 4.4.0-67-generic x86_64)

  * Documentation:  https://help.ubuntu.com